bludit/documentation-english/pages/content/custom-fields/index.md

 }
 ```

-Define three custom fields with different types and different position in the editor.
+Three custom fields with different types and different position in the editor.
 ```
 {
     "product": {